• Skip to primary navigation

 Likewise, make the right adjustments when necessary and do what it takes to attain your goals.

-Although some factors may affect your journey, by making you either give up or move sluggishly, the underlying reason is always the choices you have made.
+Although some factors may affect your journey by making you either give up or move sluggishly, the underlying reason is always your choices.

-The choice to make is squarely on you and when it is time for the rewards or consequences, be sure to be at the center of it all.
+The choice to make is squarely on you, and when it is time for the rewards or consequences, be sure to be at the centre of it all.

 Conclusion